 Basic Hand Quilting Techniques

-- Needles: for hand quilting, you’ll want specialty needles called Betweens.
+- Hand Quilting Needles: You’ll want specialty needles called Betweens.
 Most hand quilters opt for size 10 or 12, which is indeed very small.
 The short length makes the needle easier to control, but they are sharp enough to penetrate many layers of fabric.

-- Thread: hand quilting thread is specially coated, and slightly heavier than regular thread to glide through all three layers and prevent fraying.
+- Hand Quilting Thread: This thread is specially coated, and slightly heavier than regular thread to glide through all three layers and prevent fraying.

-- Hoop: thicker and stronger than an embroidery hoop, you’ll need this to hold your fabric firmly in place.
+- Hand Quilting Hoop: This is thicker and stronger than an embroidery hoop and you’ll need this to hold your fabric firmly in place.

 Hand Quilting Techniques and Ideas

 Besides just adding a beautiful hand stitched thread path, you can also get creative by hand stitching different fabrics and textures onto the tops of your quilts.